yunuskorkmaz/docs.tr-tr/docs/framework/data/adonet/ef/modification-sql-generation.md

 where ([CategoryID] = @p1)
 ```

-### <a name="generating-a-delete-sql-command"></a>Silme SQL komutu oluşturuluyor
+### <a name="generating-a-delete-sql-command"></a>Silme SQL komutu oluşturma
- Belirli bir DbDeleteCommandTree için oluşturulan DELETE komutu aşağıdaki şablona göre:
+ Bir verilen DbDeleteCommandTree için oluşturulan DELETE komutu aşağıdaki şablonu temel alan:

 ```
 -- DELETE Template